-Assessment Methods in Alignment with Intended Specific assessment methods % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate)

-Learning а b c d

-Outcomes 1.
-CA 40% √ √

-2. Exam 60%

-Total 100 %

-Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: The subject focuses on knowledge, skill and understanding of Statistics of Finance, Exam-based assessment is the most appropria assessment method, including tests and examination.
-Moreover, assignments are included as a component of continuous assessment so as to keep the students in progress.
-Continuous Assessment comprises of assignments and tests.
+Assessment Methods in Alignment with Intended Specific assessment methods % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate) Learning а b c d Outcomes 1.
+CA 40% \checkmark \checkmark \checkmark ✓ 2.
+Exam 60% ~ \checkmark ~ \checkmark Total 100 % Explanation of the appropriateness of the assessment method assessing the intended learning outcomes: The subject focuses on knowledge, skill and understand Statistics of Finance , Exam-based assessment is the most appr assessment method, including tests and examination.
+Mo assignments are included as a component of continuous asses so as to keep the students in progress.
+Continuous Assessment comprises of assignments and test